Electricity Laws and Incentives in Washington

 Alternative Fuel Vehicle (AFV) Car Share Pilot Program

 The Washington State Department of Transportation (WSDOT) will develop a pilot program to provide AFV use opportunities to underserved and low-income communities and to those without easy access to transportation corridors.
 (Reference Revised Code of Washington 47.04.355)

 Alternative Fuel Vehicle (AFV) Technical Assistance and Education Program

-The Washington State University Energy Program will establish and administer a technical assistance and education program on the use of AFVs for public agencies, including state and local governments.
-(Reference House Bill 2042, 2019, and Revised Code of Washington 28B.30.903)
+The Washington State University (WSU) Energy Program must establish and administer a technical assistance and education program on the use of AFVs for public agencies, including state and local governments.
+For more information, visit the WSU Energy Program Green Transportation Program website.
+(Reference Revised Code of Washington 28B.30.903)